bvboe/chainguard-proxmox-patch/README.md

 ## Known Limitations

-- **Does not support Chainguard OCI images** - Only LXC container templates are supported
 - Requires one-time Proxmox modification (not a standard package)
 - Proxmox updates may require reinstalling the patch
-- Minimal Chainguard images may not include SSH server
+- Minimal Chainguard/Wolfi OCI images may not include SSH server or standard utilities
+- OCI containers use host-managed networking (no internal network configuration)

 ---